 The Information Security and Quality Unit provides an independent security and quality assurance function for the Information Systems Division and the Agency.
-While only 2.5 FTEs, this unit's role continues to expand along with the tools to maintain Agency protection from increasing external threats.
-Its scope includes daily and ongoing risk-related review of Information Systems functions and all computer systems and computing platforms used by the Agency.
-It provides for independent operation and oversight of access control procedures, security products (including Internet firewall rules, security event management and analysis, change monitoring, and data leak protection rules at both the server and workstation levels), "third-party" review of changes made to the

-Agency's application systems to verify that all modifications are authorized, tools for secure file transfer between the Agency and its employers and business partners, and standards for information security management.
+In FY 2020, the complement of IT security technical personnel will be increased from 2.5 to 4.5 FTEs, as this unit's role continues to expand along with the tools to maintain Agency protection from increasing external threats.
+In particular, implementation of mySRPS and the increased use of cloud-based application is transforming the Agency's risk profile, and this Unit and the technical tools it uses are changing commensurately.
+The Unit's scope includes daily and ongoing risk-related review of Information Systems functions and all computer systems and computing platforms used by the Agency.
+It provides for independent operation and oversight of access control procedures, security products (including Internet firewall rules, security event management and analysis, change monitoring, ongoing security testing of the computing environment, and data leak protection rules at both the server and workstation levels), "thirdparty" review of changes made to the Agency's application systems to verify that all modifications are authorized, tools for secure file transfer between the Agency and its employers and business partners, and standards for information security management.
 It establishes and conducts security initiatives and risk assessments to help assure that Agency computer applications, data, and technology infrastructure are properly protected.
 The Security and Quality Unit addresses industry and Maryland Statewide compliance standards and mandates.
 It develops and maintains the Agency's technology Disaster Recovery program, as well as coordinates and responds to audits (internal/external) and other assessments of MSRA's platforms, applications, networks, etc. Bringing risk management disciplines to MSRA Information Systems and the Agency, Security and Quality interfaces regularly with the Agency's Internal Audit group, external independent financial and specialized technology auditors and consultants, and State legislative auditors and takes the lead on devising and implementing resolutions to an evolving set of risk assessment and compliance standards within which the Agency must operate.